 The gain of both potentiometric MultiSensor channels can be adjusted by turning the O2k housing on its side.
-At the bottom of the Oxygraph-2k there are 2 rotating switches and a label indicating their functions.
+At the bottom of the O2k there are 2 rotating switches and a label indicating their functions.
 The gain can be set to 10, 20, 40, or 80.
-The factory setting is a gain of 20, which is also a good gain setting for measurements with the TPP electrode (10 is equally fine because digital noise is not a limiting factor for TPP measurements).
+The factory setting is a gain of 20, which is also a good gain setting for measurements with the TPP electrode (10 is equally fine because not a limiting digital noise is factor for measurements).
 Usually a gain of 20 will also be very suitable for pH measurements.
 For some specific, extremely high-resolution pH measurements a higher gain might be advantageous to avoid limitation of resolution by digital noise.
 It is expected that for most users there never will arise the necessity to change the gain setting.

 If you have set up your ISE system and get a raw voltage beyond +9 or -9 volts, decrease the gain.
-Importantly, the raw voltage displayed in DatLab is already the amplified signal.
+Importantly, the raw voltage displayed in DatLab is the amplified signal.